 The limits form part of the European type approval regulations – a collection of safety and environmental tests which a new vehicle must pass before it can be sold in the European Union.

-The latest Euro standards, Euro 4 (January 2005) and Euro 5 (September 2009) have concentrated on cleaning up emissions from diesel cars, especially reducing particulate matter(PM) and oxides of nitrogen (NOx).
-Some Euro 4 diesel cars were fitted with particulate filters, but all diesel cars need particulate filters to meet the requirements of Euro 5.
+The latest Euro standards, Euro 4 (January 2005) and Euro 5 (September 2009) and Euro 6 (September 2014) concentrated on cleaning up emissions from diesel cars, especially particulate matter(PM) and oxides of nitrogen (NOx).
+Diesel cars needed particulate filters to meet Euro 5 standards.

 Euro 6, applies to new type approvals from September 2014 and all new cars from September 2015 and reduces some pollutants by 96% compared to the 1992 limits.

 Euro emissions standards

 Lead replacement petrol

 20mph zones and CO2

 Fuel price reports